HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 concerning the progress or lack of progress made by the patient between the time of the previous note and the most recent note.
 A Progress Note is not a re-evaluation note.
 A Progress Note is not intended to be a Progress Report for Medicare.
 Medicare B Section 1833(e) defines the requirements of a Medicare Progress Report.
-The [Joint Document Content Work Group](https://www.commonwellalliance.org/wp-content/uploads/2019/01/Improve-Joint-Document-Content-Whitepaper.pdf)recommends use of the Progress Note document template to represent an encounter summary for a non-inpatient setting in Chapter 2.2 Outpatient/Ambulatory Summary (Progress Note Document).
+The [Joint Document Content Work Group](https://www.commonwellalliance.org/wp-content/uploads/2019/01/Improve-Joint-Document-Content-Whitepaper.pdf) recommends use of the Progress Note document template to represent an encounter summary for a non-inpatient setting in Chapter 2.2 Outpatient/Ambulatory Summary (Progress Note Document).
 The Progress Note document template does not include any required sections and the open nature of the template enables Content Creators to include the right sections to express the source data or the needed sections to satisfy the requirements of Content Consumers.